cunev/osu-linux-spoofer/README.md

 > I give no guarantee that this will work for a long time, since its easy to find ways to detect the presence of Wine.

+Warning, the code is shit, I wrote it in 30 minutes as a proof of concept! (lolz)

 ## Getting started